Children & Teen Dance Program Descriptions

-BEGINNING/INTERMEDIATE CONTEMPORARY JAZZ III -- An intermediate class designed to expose students to a broad range of jazz vocabulary and the contemporary concepts: improvisation and composition.
+BEGINNING/INTERMEDIATE CONTEMPORARY JAZZ III -- A beginning/intermediate class designed to expose students to a broad range of jazz vocabulary and the contemporary concepts: improvisation and composition.
 The class increases technical awareness by focusing on strength, flexibility, agility.
 Concurrent enrollment in the Level III Ballet OR BEGINNING/INTERMEDIATE Modern II, or Preteen Preparatory Ballet is required.
 This class meets once per week.

 INTERMEDIATE/ADVANCED CONTEMPORARY JAZZ III/IV -- For students who have accomplished the elements of Level III, this class utilizes a wide jazz vocabulary to deepen performance skills and expose developing dancers to choreography and choreographic process.
 Concurrent enrollment in the Level IV Ballet OR INTERMEDIATE/ADVANCED Modern AND Teen Ballet, or an approved Adult Program Class is required.
 This class meets once per week.

-CHILDREN & TEEN HIP-HOP FUNDAMENTALS - A hip-hop technique class that teaches the foundational elements of popping, locking and breaking.
-Children's class suitable for children ages 7-12; Teen's class suitable for dancers ages 13 and above, this class is meets once per week.
+CHILDREN & TEEN HIP-HOP FUNDAMENTALS - A hip-hop technique class that teaches the foundational elements of popping, locking, and breaking.
+Children's class suitable for children ages 7-12; Teen's class suitable for dancers ages 13 and above, this class meets once per week.

 CHILDREN & TEEN EXPLORATORY PROGRAM